 Coding procedure

 The first author coded all the studies and conducted all the analyses.
 The second author double-checked the coding of all 52 studies that entailed a full two-by-two design.
+Agreement between the first and second author was reached by discussion.
+We did not record these discussions and intercoder reliability cannot be assessed.
 The third author double-checked and reran the R code of all analyses.
 Finally, an extensive account of all coding decisions is publicly available via Open Science Framework on a paper-by-paper basis (see Footnote 2 for the direct link, S1 File also contains the data).

 We first coded the structural aspects and sample aspects of all papers.
 The structural aspects of Cyberball that we coded were (1) number of players depicted in Cyberball, (2) total number of ball tosses used throughout the game, (3) total duration of the game in seconds.
 The sample aspects that we coded were (1) percentage of male participants, (2) average age of participants, and (3) country of origin.